hatemr/NLP-for-8K-documents/README.md

 3. Activate the environment: `conda activate ey-nlp`

 ## Results
 Let's show the most interesting part first.
+This plot compares cross-validation AUC for two methods of dimensionality reduction: the SVD (PCA) and LDA.
+The two are close, and both very close to random guessing (0.5).

 ![results1](images/results1.png)